Pursue Your Passion for Trumpet

 If your passion is playing the trumpet, Truman offers you a wealth of performance experiences - including two wind symphonies, a concert band, marching band, symphony orchestra, three large jazz ensembles, brass choir, brass quintets, and jazz combos.
 Participation in these ensembles is based on audition and open to both music majors and non-majors.

 You can also join the Truman Trumpet Ensemble - a premiere performing group that has appeared twice on the International Trumpet Guild Conference and at the Florida Trumpet Festival at Florida State University.
-Director Greg Jones served as director of the trumpet ensembles at the Eastman School of Music and the University of North Texas prior to coming to Truman.
 The group premieres new works by contemporary composers and allows trumpet students to play individualized parts in a variety of styles.

 A Lively Community of Learners